 Online and Web-Blended Learning Option: Lewis and Clark offers an Associate in Arts degree option which enables the student to complete most of the required coursework by combining online and/or Web-blended courses.
 (Note: some courses may require on-campus visits.)
 If you are interested in pursuing this degree option, please contact an Academic Advisor for assistance with course selection.

 • Communications (9 Credit Hours)

-Three courses must be selected from the general education core list: a two-course sequence in writing (with grade of "C" or better) and one course in oral communications.
+Three courses total: two courses in writing (with grade of "C" or better) and one course in oral communications.
+See general education core list.

-Mathematics (3 Credit Hours)
+• Mathematics (3 Credit Hours)